 You then create a new video and stick it in the middle of a module, totally messing up your numbering system.

 Or, if that doesn’t happen (which believe me, it likely will) at some point in the future you’re going to need to update the content of your course, and that’ll throw off the video numbers too.

 Bottom line, don’t number your videos or you’ll put yourself in a real pickle of a situation.

 I’ll be honest with you, running Facebook communities is a LOT of work.
 For some courses, I do think they’re really beneficial.
 For others, they’re not super necessary.

 And there’s quite a few headaches you run into once you start them.

-If you start with a Facebook community that’s unlimited, if you ever change your mind (don’t want to talk about watercolor painting in 7 years?) it’s going to be hard to take it away and break that to your students.
+If you start with a Facebook community that’s unlimited (again, has no expiration) if you ever change your mind—like deciding you don’t want to still talking about watercolor painting, or whatever your topic is, 7 years from now—it’s going to be hard to take it away and break that to your students.

 If you answer questions in the Facebook community, you suddenly become a 24/7 help line, 365 days a year (including Christmas, your birthday, etc.) You need to login to FB every day and you need to always have a FB account (Wanna do a social media detox?
 No can do.)

-If you don’t answer questions in the Facebook community and it’s more a place for students to connect, you still need to manage it which should not be underestimated for how much work that is to stop spammy posts, people self-promoting, follow threads, etc.
+If you don’t answer questions in the Facebook community and it’s more a place for students to connect, you still need to manage it which should not be underestimated for how much work that is to stop spammy posts, people self-promoting, follow threads, dealing with Negative Nancys, etc.

 Students will start friend requesting you and you either feel guilty for not accepting, or you accept and then people start sending you questions via FB messenger and you become a support line via your personal Facebook